Australia's first De Forest phonofilm

 1. The film opens with a long-shot of H.M.S.
 Renown moored in Sydney Harbour, seen through a binocular outline mask.
 This is silent.

 2. The following shot is again of the Renown but without the masking, and appears to have been filmed from a building in the city.
 The camera then pans to the right (i.e. eastwards) up the harbour, and then down to film Farm Cove.
-This was not shot at the time of the royal landing because there is little activity seen in Farm Cove, but the landing pontoon and rotunda are visible.
+This was not shot at the time of the royal landing because there is less boating activity in Farm Cove than at the time of landing, but the pontoon and rotunda are visible, and there are large crowds on shore.
 This is also silent.

 3. The next scene is a pan back and forth showing some of the crowd near the arbour, followed by the Duke of York first stepping on Australian soil.
 With the Governor-General and the Governor of New South Wales, he walked under the arbour from the gangway down the ramp on to land.
-His first duty at this point was to inspect the Naval Guard of Honour which was ranged along the shoreline (and can be seen in the top two photos above).
+His first duty at this point was to inspect the Naval Guard of Honour which was ranged along the shoreline (and can be made out in the top two photos above).
 The camera pointing is such that he appears on the far left of the image, and then moves out of frame; but the Phonofilms camera could not follow him because of the other cinematographers immediately to the left who would have blocked the view.
-The music of the National Anthem of the time, "God Save the King", is heard on the soundtrack.
+The music of the National Anthem of the time, "God Save the King", is heard on the soundtrack, followed by cheering and clapping.

-4. The Duchess of York waited at the top of the ramp (with, amongst others, the Prime Minister, Stanley Melbourne Bruce), and when the Duke finished his inspection, the Duchess descended the ramp to be with him.
+4. The Duchess of York waited on the ramp (with, amongst others, the Prime Minister, Stanley Melbourne Bruce) and when the Duke finished his inspection, the Duchess descended the ramp to be with him.
 At this time someone in the cameramen's reserve shouted "Three cheers for the Duchess!", which is heard on the soundtrack.
-It seems highly likely that it was one of the Phonofilms people who gave the call, knowing it would be picked up by the microphone nearby.
-The Duke and Duchess then crossed the space between the ramp and the rotunda, where they were met by the Lord Mayor, Town Clerk, and aldermen of Sydney.
+It seems quite likely that it was one of the Phonofilms people who gave the call, knowing it would be picked up by the microphone nearby.
+The Duke and Duchess then crossed the space between the ramp and the rotunda, for their civic reception.
+Two cinematographers in front of the crowd are seen filming; one has a tripod-mounted camera, the other a small handheld cinecamera.
 As well as the "three cheers" call and responses, crowd noise is on the soundtrack.

-5. The Lord Mayor's address of welcome is not on the film, and the next shot is of the Duke's reply.
+5. They were introduced to the Lord Mayor, Town Clerk, and Aldermen of the City of Sydney.
+The Lord Mayor's address of welcome is not on the film – he is only seen to start reading – and the next shot is of the Duke's reply.
 On the soundtrack, there is a noticeable change in the background noise, and the voice that is heard is obviously not the Duke's, because it has an Australian accent!
-It has to be concluded that the originally-recorded Duke's words were not sufficiently discernible on the film, so were dubbed later.
-The synchronisation of this dubbed speech with the Duke's mouth movements often looks good, but at the end of his speech the dubbed words come out in a rush and do not match the Duke's mouth.
-What happened?
-Was the whole speech not filmed?
+It has to be concluded that the originally-recorded Duke's words were not sufficiently discernible on the film, so were dubbed by someone else later.
+The synchronisation of this dubbed speech with the Duke's mouth movements often looks good, even though the sound and image on the modern copies of the film are not synchronised! – see below – but at the end of his speech the dubbed words come out in a rush and do not match the Duke's mouth movements.
+There is a cut – did they run out of film? – which appears to occur while the Duke is still reading his reply, so it looks as though Phonofilms had to squeeze in the end of the speech.
+The Duke hands his speech papers to the Lord Mayor, and he and the Duchess then move around a little, before proceeding to move off.

 The Duke's reply to the address of welcome